edgarhsanchez/dndgamerolls/README.md

 ## Character File Format

-The tool expects a JSON file with your character stats.
-See `dnd_stats.json` for the full structure.
+If you pass `--file`, the tool expects a JSON file with your character stats.

 ## Building for Release